101Mobile-new

 Quentin Newton graduated with first-class honors in computer science from the University of East London.
 He began his career working in a VR startup, where he gained valuable experience in developing cutting-edge VR technologies.
 Now, Quentin founded his own software company, Quencode, which specializes in creating custom websites and mobile applications.

-We work with partners around the world to support refugees and displaced people.
+We work with partners around the world to support refugees and displaced people through shared projects and sustained collaboration.